primeDevansh/ExperimentalReepo/README.md

 # logMarkWatney
-My Git/GitHub (important) activity log & description of the experiments I perform here & there.
+My Git/GitHub activity log & description of the experiments I perform with various technical features.
 By experiments I refer to the coding & various technical experiments I perform.
 So, below are the 2 sections of this page, logging and experimenting.

 # <font color = 'red'>Log</font>